Movenda

 Movenda is a company that provides software products for Device & SIMCard Remote Management.
 Movenda works for mobile operators, Handset and SIMCard manufacturers, and mobile virtual network operators to accelerate the adoption of new technologies and services.
-The company is heavily involved in the mobile solutions sector.
+The company is heavily involved in the mobile sector.

 Movenda was founded in 1999, and is headquartered in Rome, Italy.
 Telecom Italia is a Movenda minority shareholder.